caicsi/filesystem/README.md

 # filesystem
 Final project for OS class

+NOTE: I did not do this exactly, but you'll see
+NOTE: Run make, then run the executable in build dir.
+To exit the shell properly, enter exit.
+Failing to run exit will result in a mem leak!

 Make the shell:
 Parent processor gives prompt
 PP checks if user input is valid command